 WHAT DO I GET WITH MY GYM MEMBERSHIP?

 You get full use of all equipment during business hours (3am-11pm).
 You get free weight lifting classes.
 Monday-Friday 6:00am and Monday-Thursday 7:00pm.
 Our staff will be glad to show you the equipment and how to use it if you have questions.
+We offer weight training & Nutrition Seminar through our the year.
 If you are new to weight lifting, I highly recommend our program design which includes a designed program for you and a 1 30 minute personal training session to go over the plan.
-The fee is only $150
+The fee is only $175

 WHY IS THERE AN ANNUAL GYM IMPROVEMENT FEE?

 This annual gym improvement fee is a secondary liability insurance coverage for you or your child.
 We also use a portion of this fee to keep the equipment updated (new equipment added each year), clean and in proper working order.
-This fee is collected in the month of September in the amount of $35 per person.
-If you are only a member of the Jiu-Jitsu program, your annual gym fee is $15.
+This fee is collected in the month of September in the amount of $40 per person.
+If you are only a member of the Jiu-Jitsu program or the Muay Thai program, your annual gym fee is $20.
 The gym fee is pro-rated to your month of enrollment.